 - you want maximum breathability

-How We Chose These Shoes
+🔍 How These Shoes Were Chosen

 - beginner comfort